cockroachdb/docs/v21.2/crdb-internal.md

 ### `statistics` column

-`execution_statistics` are the execution statistics for this statement.
+`execution_statistics` are the execution statistics sent to the DB Console for a statement fingerprint.
 `statistics` are the statement statistics sent to the DB Console for a statement fingerprint.

 The `NumericStat` type tracks two running values: the running mean `mean` and the running sum of squared differences `sqDiff` from the mean.
 Using these along with the total count of values, CockroachDB computes the variance using Welford's method.

-Column | Type | Description
+Field | Type | Description
 ------------|-----|------------
 `execution_statistics -> cnt` | `INT64` | The number of times execution statistics were recorded.
 <code>execution_statistics -> contentionTime -> [mean&#124;sqDiff]</code> | `NumericStat` | The time the statement spent contending for resources before being executed.